halfpintutopia/magic-forest-trail/README.md

 * [Green Trees on Brown Soil](https://www.pexels.com/photo/green-trees-on-brown-soil-3670681/)
 * [Footprint](https://pixabay.com/vectors/shoe-print-boot-mark-traces-36730/) by <a href="https://pixabay.com/users/openclipart-vectors-30363/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=155457">OpenClipart-Vectors</a> from <a href="https://pixabay.com//?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=155457">Pixabay</a>

-The footprints were created from using GIMP to manipulate the image, and then the SVG was created with Inkscape.
+The footprints were created by using GIMP to manipulate the Image, and then the SVG was created with Inkscape.

 * [Two Girls Sitting on Brown Bench Near Body of Water photo by Susanne Jutzeler, suju-foto](https://www.pexels.com/photo/two-girls-sitting-on-brown-bench-near-body-of-water-1292006/)
 * [children and adults hiking on a trail in the mountains](https://unsplash.com/photos/FSdsaiuRNfc) by <a href="https://unsplash.com/@greg_rosenke?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Greg Rosenke</a> on <a href="https://unsplash.com/@greg_rosenke?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>